input-output-hk/engineering/blog/2022-12-05-ghc-js-backend-merged.md

   - fixing support for unboxed sums
   - many other fixes...

-5. Fixing some performance issues
+#### Fixing some performance issues

-As we haven't ported GHCJS's Compactor, output size ended up being really too big.
-We've spent some time reimplementing a very important part of the Compactor---renaming and shortening of local variables---using a different approach which ends up being faster than GHCJS's one.
-Technically we replace a FastString with its FastString unique, so it was only made possible by the switch from Text to FastString.
+As we haven't ported GHCJS's Compactor, output size was predictably incredibly large.
+So we've spent time reimplementing a crucial piece of the Compactor&#151renaming and shortening of local variables&#151using a different approach which ended up being faster than GHCJS's compactor.
+For the GHC devs out there, we replaced a FastString with its FastString unique, so it was only made possible after removing Text and switching from Text to FastString.

-6. Removal of custom file extensions and support for JS pragmas
+#### Removal of custom file extensions and support for JS pragmas

-GHCJS used the .js.pp file extension to identify JS files that need to be passed through CPP.
-Adding support for this extension in Hadrian and GHC proved to be more painful than adding support for JS pragmas.
-Similarly to Haskell extension pragmas, you can now write "//#OPTIONS: CPP" in your JS files to enable the CPP pass, and extension is always .js.
+GHCJS used the `.js.pp` file extension to identify JS files that needed to be passed through CPP before being valid JavaScript.
+Adding support for this extension in both Hadrian and GHC proved to be more painful than just adding support for JS pragmas.
+So we decided to do the latter; similarly to Haskell extension pragmas, you can now write "//#OPTIONS: CPP" in your JS files to enable the CPP pass, and the file extension is always `.js`.

-On the topic of file extensions, technically .js files don't have to be compiled into .o files, contrary to C/C++/Haskell/etc. files.
-However build systems (Hadrian, Cabal...) and compilers (GHC) expect this.
-For consistency we've added a "compilation" pass for .js files too.
-They are now renamed into .o files with a "//JAVASCRIPT" header added to distinguish them from object files produced by the JS backend (and from Emscripten, in the future).
+While we're on the topic of file extensions, technically `.js` files don't have to be compiled into `.o` files (contrary to C/C++/Haskell/etc. files) at all.
+However, build systems (Hadrian, Cabal...) and compilers (GHC) expect this.
+So for consistency with other backends, we've added a "compilation" pass for `.js` files too.
+They are now renamed into `.o` files with a "//JAVASCRIPT" header added to distinguish them from object files produced by the JS backend (and from Emscripten, in the future).

-7. General cleanup and documentation
+#### So much cleanup and documentation

-GHC provides some utilities (pretty-printer, binary serialization, string interning, etc.) that weren't used before.
-We adapted the code to use them to make the JS backend similar to other backends and for performance reasons.
+GHC provides some utilities (pretty-printer, binary serialization, string interning, etc.) that GHCJS did not make use of.
+So we adapted the GHCJS code to exploit these utilities, keep the JS backend similar to other backends, and for better performance.

 Three of us (out of four) were totally new to GHCJS's code base.
-We strived to understand the code and to make it easier to understand by adding a lot of comments and by refactoring it.
+We strived to grok the code and to make it understandable by adding a lot of comments and refactoring.
-We also wrote a few blog posts explaining some technical details about GHCJS's
+Throughout this process we logged our learning in our engineering blog to explain some (sadly not all) technical details about GHCJS's internals:
-internals:

 - https://engineering.iog.io/2022-05-17-javascript-template-haskell-external-interpreter/
 - https://engineering.iog.io/2022/05/24/april-GHCJS-Objectable-vs-GHC-Binary/